€1960

 As we descend to the borderguards huts, we enjoy fun and relaxed horseback riding (no experience required!) to the hotel for some 1.5 hours that saves our legs the effort of the remaining 6km and 300 vertical meters.

+The path leads into dense forests and past the charming Svan hamlets of Latali, with their iconic stone towers and glimpses of traditional life.
+Finally, the hike concludes in Lenjeri, a picturesque village near Mestia.
 We celebrate the day at a restaurant run by a Svan family that owned the place for generations, offering a fine interpretation of otherwise rustic Svan cuisine, including millet flatbread and kubdari — traditional juicy meat pie.

 A chairlift and then a gondola ski lift whisks us from the heart of Mestia to Zuruldi ridge at 2,300m.
 As we rise some 900m above the valley floor, the breathtaking view of two-horned Mount Ushba opens up.
 Dominating the valley’s end stands the imposing white pyramid of Mt Tetnuldi, 50 meters taller than the Mont Blanc!
 On the horizon, the 5,000m-tall summits of the Great Caucasus are rising.